-Top 20 highest earning Call of Duty: Warzone players | Dexerto.com
+Top 20 highest earning Call of Duty: Warzone players - Dexerto

 |20

-Because Warzone was only released back in March, there is not nearly as much money in the game as others.
-However, as more players flock to the game and more tournaments take place, we can expect to see more and more money being won.
+Because Warzone was only released back in March, the money in the game continues to escalate with each passing month.
+As the tournaments get bigger and bigger, more viewers, competitors, and stars are likely to emerge.

-We will continue to update this article figures, as the competitive Warzone landscape develops.
+We will continue to update this article’s figures as the competitive Warzone landscape develops.